lekien9537/Ansible-MySQL-Cluster-Load-Balancing/README.md

-Building a simple scalable Database systems: MySQL Cluster +  Load Balancing using Ansible Playbooks
+Building a simple scalable Database systems using Ansible Playbooks
 -------------------------------------------

 These playbooks use Ansible 2.12.1 and jinja version = 2.10.1.